-we firmly stand by those who are angered and in uproar over the death of George Floyd in the US. the ongoing BLACK LIVES MATTER protests, fights for justice and equality are movements we are fully supportive of. as a club at the heart of liverpool’s music scene we have a duty to be actively anti-racist. we must continue to read, listen, discuss and educate ourselves on racism, systemic racism and white privilege.
+after the prominent BLACK LIVES MATTER protests and fights for justice and equality in 2020 we took a step back to review what we had done up until that point for those communities. we as a club at the heart of liverpool’s music scene have a duty to be actively anti-racist. we continue to read, listen, discuss and educate ourselves on racism, systemic racism and white privilege.

 recent times and engagement with BLM protests have allowed us to reflect on how we operate as a venue and the action we have took up until now to do more for black communities. in reflection, it hasn’t been anywhere near enough. this has also led to conversations with peers and friends about what more we can be doing for all minority groups in music; which in essence boils down to everyone other than cis white men.